|

 Transmissions:

-3-speed manual with or without overdrive OR the Ford-o-matic - the most
+3-speed manual with overdrive OR the Ford-o-matic: which was the most common

-- in southern climes, you will find T-birdds without heaters.
+in southern climes, you will find T-birds without heaters.

 Back-up